smithwithatypo/Project-Prioritizer/README.md

 # Project-Prioritizer
-### Software to organize projects when you're feeling overwhelmed.
+Use this software when you're feeling overwhelmed with projects. <br>
+Start with Logic.ipynb